-Janine, early 50's, divorced, one daughter in college
+Janine, early 50's, divorced, 1 child in college

 It’s hard to believe, but I’ve been working for almost thirty years!
 I did take a little time off to be home with my daughter, who is now 21 and about to graduate from college.
 I’m proud to say that she’ll graduate without loans to repay — but I also know it’s time to turn to my own financial well-being now that her education is paid for.
 I own my condo in Boston, and would like to buy a cottage that we’ve rented every summer for years.
 I have had four different jobs over my career, and have several 401Ks that need to be consolidated.
 In the past, I’ve managed everything on my own — but now I’d like someone to take things over and advise me.